remind-me-later/TFG-matematicas/md/draft.md

 that the extracted code is independent of the proof used. ==Code extraction is an area where Lean 4 has made significant improvements over Lean 3, as it supports a better compiler backend, and more target languages.==

+Proof irrelevance is also supported in Coq, but not as a definitional equality, but a set of axioms that ensure that all proofs of a proposition are equal.
+In Coq $\texttt{Prop}$ is a universe, separate from data types which reside in
+$\texttt{Type}$, inside this universe two proofs of the same proposition are _propositionally equal_, that is, that is, they are equivalent, but not rewriteable in all contexts.